josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 Some of you looked at it, saw that it was loosely academic and had a lot of footnotes, and chose to embrace functional illiteracy.

-The author of the book (John Yoder) makes a *ahem* compelling case that
+The author of the book makes a compelling case that

 > the Jesus that is preached about in churches across America is explicitly made irrelevant to today, and replaced with basically an ethic of intellectual naturalism.